 Rest of MEA

 b.
-North America dominated the veterinary telehealth market with the highest share of over 41.63% in 2023.
-A number of factors, such as the rise in the number of pets, the prevalence of chronic illnesses, and the investment in pet insurance, are expected to contribute to the region's expected record growth
+North America held the largest share of 42.80% of the global market in 2024, The region is expected to experience record growth as a result of several factors, such as the rise in the number of pets, the prevalence of chronic illnesses, and the amount of money spent on pet insurance.

 b.
 Some key players operating in the veterinary telehealth market include AirVet, Vetlive, GuardianVets, PetCoach, whiskerDocs Llc., Vetster, TeleVet, Activ4Pets, VitusVet, FirstVet, Petriage, BabelBark, Chewy inc., VetCT, VetRad, etc.